Open Letter to My Parents

 Dear Mom and Dad,

-I can’t even imagine the horrifying things you’ve seen and experienced in a time of a civil war, the violence and death.
+I can’t even imagine the horrifying things you’ve seen and experienced in a time of civil war, violence, and death.
 By saying that, I know that you left behind your entire lives.
 Everything you’ve ever known, your careers, your extended family.
 Your own parents.

 Our childhood was so happy, I hope you both know that.